junyingzhang2018/Statistics-and-Data-Analysis/Chp 13 Nonparametric statistical method.md

 # Chp 13 Nonparametric statistical method
+For nonparametric statistical method, we do not know the distribution of the data.
+Instead of using mean as the test statistics, we use median as the test statistics.

 ## 1. Sign test for the median of one group
+For example, the null hypothesis is that H0: U<=U0 vs H1: U>U0
+We count the number of xi<=u0 as n- and the number of xi>0 as n+.
+If the null hypothesis is correct, we should observe the same number of observations <=u0 and the same >u0 since U is the median.
+The total number of positive number s+~bin(n,0.5)
+So the p-value is P(X>=s+) or P(X<=s-)

 ## 2. Wilcoxon signed rank test for median of one group (needs data to be symmetric)